 Why We Think You Should Offer Free Shipping

 Here’s the bottom line: offering free shipping boils down to building customer loyalty.
 In today’s world, customers have come to expect free shipping.
-In fact, 4 in 5 shoppers feel that free shipping plays an important role when making a purchase online!
+In fact, nearly 4 in 5 shoppers feel that free shipping plays an important role when making a purchase online!
 Trust us when we tell you that you don’t want to be the odd one out.
-We know you’re probably not super excited about the idea of paying for shipping on all your packages, but don’t jump ship yet!
+We know you’re probably not super excited about the idea of paying for shipping on all your packages…but don’t jump ship yet!
 You can drastically cut down your shipping costs by choosing the right shipping software.

-How Shipping Software Can Help
+How Shipping Software Can Help Reduce Your Shipping Costs

-As a result of those savings, you can probably afford to offer free shipping to your customers.
+By taking advantage of those savings, you can probably afford to offer free shipping to your customers.
 If it means building customer loyalty, the juice is definitely worth the squeeze.
 With the myriad options out there to purchase products online, loyalty is everything!
 Just ask Kendrick Lamar—he’ll tell you all about it.

 Some Strategic Ways to Implement Free Shipping

-Here are some examples of how you can dip your toe into the free shipping waters before you dive in head-first.
+Here are some examples of how you can dip your toe into the free shipping waters before you dive in head-first:

 Offer Free Shipping During the Holidays